darklaunch/darklaunch.com/blog/2011/07/22/use-firebug-lite-in-internet-explorer-on-any-page.md

         <div>
             anonymous &ndash; Mar 28, 2012
             <div>
-                <p>this works for older versions of IE. in newer versions, it will just search instead.</p>
+this works for older versions of IE. in newer versions, it will just search instead.
             </div>
         </div>
     </li>